carrierwaveuploader/carrierwave/CONTRIBUTING.md

     REMOTE=true bundle exec rake

-Please test with the latest Ruby 2.2.x version using RVM if possible.
+Please test with the latest Ruby version using RVM if possible.

+Don't forget to run the RuboCop check as well:

+    bundle exec rubocop